analytikal-minds/the-data-career-playbook/README.md

 # The Data Career Playbook

-> A curated list of awesome data analytics resources, tools, libraries and frameworks.
+> A curated list with links to everything you'd ever want to learn about a Career in Data.

 ## Contents